Alice Weidel

-Alice Elisabeth Weidel (/de/; born 6 February 1979) is a German far-right politician who has been serving as co-chairwoman of the right-wing populist Alternative for Germany (AfD) party alongside Tino Chrupalla since June 2022.
+Alice Elisabeth Weidel (/de/; born 6 February 1979) is a German politician who has been serving as co-chairwoman of the far-right Alternative for Germany (AfD) party alongside Tino Chrupalla since June 2022.
 Since October 2017, she has held the position of leader of the AfD parliamentary group in the Bundestag.

 Weidel became a member of the Bundestag (MdB) in the 2017 federal election, where she was the AfD's lead candidate alongside Alexander Gauland.
 In the 2021 federal election, she once again served as their lead candidate, alongside Tino Chrupalla.
 From February 2020 to July 2022, Weidel held the position of chairwoman of the AfD state association in Baden-Württemberg.
 In 2024, she was selected as her party's candidate for Chancellor in the 2025 German federal election.

 Early life and career

-Alice Elisabeth Weidel was born on 6 February 1979, in Gütersloh.
-She grew up in Harsewinkel, where she graduated from a Christliches Jugenddorfwerk Deutschlands (CJD) Gymnasium in 1998.
+Alice Elisabeth Weidel was born on 6 February 1979, in Gütersloh, West Germany.
+She grew up in Harsewinkel and graduated from a Christliches Jugenddorfwerk Deutschlands (CJD) Gymnasium in Versmold, in 1998.
 She studied economics and business administration at the University of Bayreuth and graduated as one of the best in the year in 2004.
 After receiving her undergraduate degree, Weidel went to work for Goldman Sachs Asset Management from July 2005 to June 2006 as an analyst in Frankfurt.
 In the late 2000s, she worked at the Bank of China, and lived for six years in China.
 Subsequently, she wrote a doctoral thesis with the health economist Peter Oberender at the Faculty of Law and Economics in Bayreuth on the future of the Chinese pension system.
 In 2011, she received a doctorate in international development.
 She received her doctorate magna cum laude.
-Her doctorate was supported by the Konrad Adenauer Foundation, the political party foundation associated with but independent of the Christian Democratic Union (CDU).
+Her doctorate was supported by the Konrad Adenauer Foundation, the political party foundation associated with, but independent of, the Christian Democratic Union (CDU).

 From March 2011 to May 2013, Weidel worked as Vice President at Allianz Global Investors in Frankfurt.
 Since 2014, she has worked as a freelance business consultant.
 In 2015, she worked for Rocket Internet and Foodora.
 As of 2016, Weidel was a member of the Friedrich A. von Hayek Society.